 The web server creates an HTML page with some additional information for failed HTTP requests (those that result in status code 400 or greater).

 - Failed request tracing logs

 The web server creates an XML file with detailed tracing information for failed HTTP requests.
 The web server also provides an XSL file to format the XML in a browser.

 Logging affects site performance, so Azure gives you the ability to enable or disable each type of log as needed.
 For application logs, you can specify that only logs above a certain severity level should be written.
 When you create a new web site, by default all logging is disabled.

-Logs are written to files in a LogFiles folder in the file system of your web site.
+Logs are written to files in a LogFiles folder in the file system of your web site and are accessible via FTP.
 Web server logs and application logs can also be written to an Azure Storage account.
 You can retain a greater volume of logs in a storage account than is possible in the file system.
 You're limited to a maximum of 100 megabytes of logs when you use the file system.
 (File system logs are only for short-term retention.
 Azure deletes old log files to make room for new ones after the limit is reached.)